Skip to content

 $resource URI should be edited to address the right domain.

-For a content creation example using PHP, see Creating content with binary attachments
+For a content creation example that uses PHP, see Creating content with binary attachments

 JS